Bennett-Petzold/bare_err_tree/README.md

 # bare\_err\_tree
 `bare_err_tree` is a `no_std` library to print a standard `Error` with a tree of sources.

-Support for the extra information prints does not change the type.
+Support for the extra information prints does not change the type or public API (besides a hidden field or deref).
 It is added via macro or manual implementation of the `AsErrTree` trait (see the [docs][Docs] for details).
 End users can then use `tree_unwrap` or `print_tree` to get better error output.